kiyoflow/kiyoflow/README.md

 ---

 ## 🌟 About Me
 Hey there!
 I'm **Kiyoflow**, a middle school student passionate about programming.
 I'm currently diving deep into **Frontend Development** and **Python**, constantly learning and improving my skills.
 Most of my projects are collaborations with my friend **[Racerapple](https://github.com/RacerApple)**, so be sure to check out his profile too!
+### Disclaimer: Most of my code is developed for laptops, so if the proportions seem a bit different on your monitor or mobile device, that's probably why.

 ---